Malvern, Worcestershire: Demography

 At the 2011 UK census, the civil parish of Malvern had a population of 29,626.
 Together with the neighbouring parishes of West Malvern, Malvern Wells, Little Malvern and Newland (the settlements of which largely unite with that of Malvern) the population of the wider "Malverns" urban area is 34,517 (as of 2011).

 For the purposes of statistical reporting the Office for National Statistics groups the population of the North Malvern ward of the Malvern civil parish with that of the West Malvern civil parish.
 For every 100 females, there were 91.7 males.
 The average household size was 2.4.
 Of those aged 16–74 in Malvern, 48.1% had no academic qualifications or one General Certificate of Secondary Education (GCSE), above the figures for all of the Malvern Hills local government district (39.7%) and England (45.5%).
 According to the census, 2.3% were unemployed and 35.0% were economically inactive.
 19.7% of the population were under the age of 16 and 11.5% were aged 75 and over; the mean age of the people of the civil parish was 41.5.
 66.8% of residents described their health as "good", similar to the average of 69.1% for the wider district.

 Ethnicity

 The 2011 census found the White British ethnic group to be by far the largest in Malvern with 93.2% identifying as such.
-The next largest ethnic group was White Other, which accounted for 3.2% of the population, followed by the Asian and Mixed Race categories, which made up 1.9% and 1.2% respectively.
+The next largest ethnic group was White Other, which accounted for 3.2% of the population, followed by the Asian and Mixed Race categories, which made up 1.9% and 1.2% of the population.
 Black ethnic groups made up 0.3% and the Other group constituted 0.2% of the population.